Wyzebb/PlayerViewDistanceController/README.md

 - **Update checker**: As of v2.0.0, an update checker is built-in.
 - **Multi-language support**: All messages are customisable and you can even add your own language by creating a file in the 'lang' folder and referencing that file in config.yml.
 If you wish, you could make a pull request with any more languages so the plugin can ship with them in the future.
 The plugin currently ships with English, Russian and Chinese.
 - **PlaceHolderAPI support**: Placeholders are now built in to see if players are AFK and to see a player's current max view distance.
+- **Full console support**: All commands can be executed from the console.

 <br/>